well-typed/memory-usage-zurihac-2021/README.md

 ## Simple examples with the TUI

-To get us thinking a bit more closely about what things on the heap look like, we're going to try some simple examples using `ghc-debug-tui`.
+To get us thinking a bit more closely about what values on the heap look like, we're going to try some simple examples using `ghc-debug-tui`.
 The examples should help test some of your intuitions about how simple Haskell values are represented on the heap.